Biodiversity, Ecology and Evolution (M.Sc.)

 The study programme

-In this Master’s programme students acquire advanced knowledge and research practice in biodiversity, ecology, evolution, systematics, nature conservation biology, and forensic biology.
+In this Master’s programme students acquire advanced knowledge and research practice in biodiversity, ecology, evolution, systematics and conservation biology.
 Moreover, students have access to a broad spectrum of modules across faculties for further scientific specialisation and qualification as well as professional practice.
 The broad spectrum of education in the fields of biology mentioned above enables students to develop their individual scientific profile.

-The program offers the opportunity for a Double-Degree degree at one of the partner universities Aarhus (DK), Amsterdam (NL) or Rennes I (Brittany).
+The programme offers the opportunity for a Double-Degree degree at one of the partner universities Amsterdam (NL) or Rennes I (Brittany).
 The MSc students complete the first year of study (60 ECTS) at the University of Göttingen and the second year of study at one of the mentioned partner universities (60 ECTS), which is also responsible for the execution of the master thesis.
-The double-degree program creates synergies from the courses offered by two universities and thus promotes the scientific profile in the master's education.
+The double-degree programme creates synergies from the courses offered by two universities and thus promotes the scientific profile in the master's education.
 In addition, such a degree is conducive to entering doctoral studies.

 Major studies in Göttingen

-The consecutive study programme comprises seven fields of major studies:
+The consecutive study programme comprises six fields of major studies:

 - Plant Ecology, Phytodiversity & Vegetation History;